Deportation from the United States: On communities

 In the United States, deportation policies create a "climate of social control" in immigrant communities.
 The fear of apprehension and deportation, fueled by immigration raids on homes and workplaces, makes migrants more vulnerable and less likely to report crimes or labor abuses.
 This dynamic helps create and maintain a compliant, low-wage labor force, as undocumented workers are less likely to organize or demand better working conditions for fear of being deported.
 The merging of criminal and immigration law enforcement, through programs like Secure Communities, means that any encounter with police, even for a minor traffic violation, can lead to deportation.
 This fosters a deep distrust of law enforcement and encourages immigrants to live "under the radar".

-In the countries to which people are deported, the effects are also significant and varied.
-In nations like Jamaica and the Dominican Republic, deportees are often scapegoated for rising crime rates and social problems.
-This stigma, often fueled by sensationalist media reports, makes it difficult for deportees to find work and reintegrate into society.
+In the countries to which people are deported, the effects are varied.
+In nations like Jamaica and the Dominican Republic, deportees are often stigmatized for rising crime rates and social problems.
+This stigma makes it difficult for deportees to find work and reintegrate into society.
 In the Dominican Republic, the government "criminalizes" deportees upon arrival, booking them as criminals and requiring them to report to police as if on parole.

 Conversely, in some contexts, deportees have become a valuable labor source for transnational corporations.
 In Guatemala and the Dominican Republic, bilingual and bicultural deportees are actively recruited to work in call centers, where they answer calls from U.S. customers for a fraction of the wages they would earn in the United States.
 Deportation can also exacerbate existing social problems in receiving countries.
 The deportation of individuals with criminal records has been linked to the growth of gang violence in Central America, as deportees bring with them the skills and networks of U.S.-based gangs.

 Economic effects

-Mass deportation of undocumented immigrants would have substantial negative effects on the U.S. economy, reducing the national gross domestic product (GDP), decreasing federal tax revenues, and imposing significant social costs on families and communities.
-Studies project that such a policy would reduce the U.S. labor force by nearly 5 percent, triggering a cascade of economic consequences.
+Mass deportation of immigrants have been projected to have a negative effect on the U.S. economy, reducing the national gross domestic product (GDP), decreasing federal tax revenues, and imposing social costs on families and communities.
+Studies project that such a policy would reduce the U.S. labor force by nearly 5 percent.